adrianbiro/adrianbiro.github.io/content/_index.md

 ### Security must function as a core pillar of operational excellence

-Leaders today must navigate the tension between agility and the stringent requirements of frameworks like NIS2, NIST CSF 2.0, and DORA, ensuring that every architectural decision reinforces the organization’s competitive advantage.
+Leaders today must navigate the tension between agility and the stringent requirements of regulatory frameworks, ensuring that every technological decision reinforces the organization’s competitive advantage.

 This platform provides the prescriptive guidance necessary for VPs, CISOs, and CTOs to translate technical complexity into strategic clarity and measurable ROI.

 **[Adrián Bíro](https://www.linkedin.com/in/adrianbiro/)**